 Karla: One marketer quoted said that marketers are always trying to justify their place in the company so it’s difficult to spend time on something that isn’t easily measurable.

 David: A lot of the content that gets produced is top of the funnel.
 People will consume it near the start of the buying journey.
 The follow-through from that to the actual business results that people care about is a very long dotted line.
-It’s relatively easy to say well we got this much web traffic, we had this much engagement on social, that that kind of thing, but tying that actual revenue is always difficult.
+It’s relatively easy to say well we got this much web traffic, we had this much engagement on social, that kind of thing, but tying that actual revenue is always difficult.

-New digital platforms that give you more insight into what people actually do as a result of reading are of course helpful.
+New digital platforms that give you more insight into what people do as a result of reading are helpful.
 One of the things that I found great when we did this survey and published it on the Turtl platform was seeing who looked at which bits of the content, how many people had signed up to our mailing list as a direct result of this content, and who was interested in which parts of the story.

-Being able to understand which parts of the content buyers are reading, and who exactly read or converted, is useful information that you can use to inform your content strategy, set up better measurement across the buyer journey, and share with your sales team to help them identify which accounts or individuals they should be following up first.
+Being able to understand which parts of the content buyers are reading, and who exactly read or converted, is useful information that you can use to inform your content strategy, set up better measurements across the buyer journey, and share with your sales team to help them identify which accounts or individuals they should be following up first.

 41 percent of marketers say internal politics is a big problem.

-David: If you can’t, for example, have a really good conversation with your sales team about the messages that are resonating, it’s harder to create content that aligns with your customers priorities.
+David: If you can’t, for example, have a really good conversation with your sales team about the messages that are resonating, it’s harder to create content that aligns with your customers’ priorities.

-We saw in the survey results, if getting cooperation from other departments is a big problem for you, you’re 24 percent less likely to have content that aligns with your customers priorities.
+We saw in the survey results, if getting cooperation from other departments is a big problem for you, you’re 24 percent less likely to have content that aligns with your customers’ priorities.
 It’s getting the picture that you need to create really good, really informative content for your audience.

 Subject matter experts are so important as well.
-The number of conversations that we have with marketers who are trying to brief us on content that we need to write for their brand and we say, can we talk a subject matter expert about this and they’re like, “can’t you just Google the answer?”
+The number of conversations that we have with marketers who are trying to brief us on content that we need to write for their brand and we say, can we talk to a subject matter expert about this and they’re like, “can’t you just Google the answer?”